 - The hinged lid allows for easy access to adding wood chips.

-- The Companion stainless steel v shape box is easy to clean.
+- The Charcoal Companion stainless steel v shape box is easy to clean up.

-- This box will only work in certain grills; check your gas grill and make sure it has v reflectors.
+- This Charcoal Companionstainless steel v shape box will only work in certain grills ( with flavorizer bars or flame deflector bars ); check your gas grill and make sure it has v reflectors.

 Good – Cave Tools Smoker Box